Cognitive Behavioral Therapy (CBT) never really worked for me.

 - E) Stress, when responded to by focusing on something or being distracted, allows impermanence to work and transform it into something else

-These are all real examples from my personal life, and C & D have probbably served me the best after doing this exercise.
+These are all real examples from my personal life, and C & D have probably served me the best after doing this exercise.
 Those reminders, generated by myself, help a lot of stress slip away.

 But let's touch on the objections you might have: